device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

     }}
     />

-- Click on the available links to see details about those resources.
+- Click on the available links to see details about each resource.

     <ThemedImage
     alt="Resource links"